CMakePP/CMaize/docs/src/developer/design_notes/classes/build_target.rst

 BuildTarget Class
 *****************

-This class serves as an abstract base class for language-specific target classes of supported languages that CMaize can build.
+This class represents a target which must be built as part of the build system.
+It serves as an abstract base class for language-specific target classes of supported languages that CMaize can build.

 ``BuildTarget`` includes the basic information needed to build a target,